 We are going to configure DirectAccess, so click on Deploy DirectAccess only.

-Every directaccess setup may not have the same network topology of the server, select the appropriate topology as per your network, if your remote access server is behind a firewall, choose behind an edge device.
-Type public hostname of the DirectAccess server.
+Every DirectAccess setup may not have the same network topology of the server, select the appropriate topology as per your network, if your remote access server is behind a firewall, choose behind an edge device.
+Type the public hostname of the DirectAccess server.
 You can create a host record on your domain registrar DNS and install a third-party certificate from a CA. I have created a hostname in the name of da.getanadmin.cloud and installed the CA certificate already.

 On clicking Next, you will be prompted to apply settings, before we apply settings, we need to configure a few more settings, to open the settings wizard, click the link on the as in the wizard.

 First, we are going to configure Remote clients with a few settings.

 The default group added to the remote clients is domain computers, to allow only certain computers to access the domain network we need to remove domain computers and add the group with computers that we need.
 Click Add to add a group to the list.
 You may remember we have created a security group previously for this purpose add that group and remove the Domain Computers group.

 Once the security group with allowed computer members in it is added, remove the domain computers.
 Also, uncheck “Enable DirectAccess for mobile Computers Only”.